Good Drivers are Good for Business

 Improving the quality of driving in your business takes time as you must engage, educate, and then encourage behavioural change with drivers.
 That said, the benefits of doing so are significant.

-Business Reputation
+Business reputation

 Your drivers can damage the reputation of your business through accidents as well as by aggressive or discourteous driving.
 Your reputation can also be affected in other ways.
 For example, poor driving increases the amount of maintenance you must perform on vehicles in your fleet, keeping them off the road for longer.
 This can affect the service you provide to customers which has an impact on your business reputation.

-Increases Exposure to Risk
+Increases exposure to risk

 Poor quality driving can put your drivers, other employees, other workers, customers, and members of the public at risk.
 The asset is also at risk when it is operated by a bad driver.
+Every year, fleet vehicles are involved in more accidents than any other type of vehicle.
+In addition, two-thirds of worker fatalities between 2003 and 2015 involved vehicles.

 You have limited options available to reduce the cost of fuel in your business.
 This particularly applies if you already have fuel efficient vehicles in your fleet.
 You can negotiate low rates with your fuel supplier but there is only so low they will be able to go.
 In other words, the best option you have to lower fuel costs is to reduce the amount of fuel you use.
+If you are not a large business that can replace your vehicles regularly and negotiate the lowest fuel prices, using as little fuel as possible is even more important.
+In fact, you can reduce fuel costs in your business by up to 7.4 percent by training drivers to drive economically.
+Driving economically involves maintaining a steady speed, avoiding traffic to minimise idle time, switching the vehicle off when it is not in use, slowing down, keeping the windows up when driving - particularly on high-speed roads and using cruise control.

 As bad driving often involves using more fuel than necessary, it also has a direct impact on the environment.
 Operating fuel-efficient vehicles can help, but one of the easiest ways to be environmentally friendly is to use as little fuel as possible, and that can be as easy as changing your fleet's driver behaviour.